timnewbold/MResEcologicalModelling/3ComplexEcologicalModels/WorkshopExercises.md

 params <- MadingleyParameters()
 ```

 The duration=50 parameter means that the model will run for 50 years, and the specific_locations parameter defines the latitude and longitude of the location we wish to simulate.
-The empty call to MadingleyParameters means that default values for all of the parameters will be used (see <a href="https://github.com/timnewbold/MadingleyR/blob/master/EcologicalParameters.md">here</a> for the definitions and default values of the parameters).
+The empty call to MadingleyParameters means that default values for all of the parameters will be used (see <a href="https://github.com/timnewbold/MadingleyR/blob/master/EcologicalParameters.md">here</a> for the definitions and default values of the parameters, as described in Harfoot et al., 2014).

 Having initialized the model, we can now run the specified simulation: